Key Takeaways

 - Stress or anxiety

-Additionally, in the absence of external noise, the brain might hyperfocus on the internal noise generated by tinnitus, heightening its perceived intensity.
-Quiet environments also lack the masking effect of ambient noise, which typically helps to camouflage tinnitus and provide relief for people suffering from the condition.
-As a result, individuals with tinnitus might experience increased discomfort and distress when confronted with silence.
+- Quiet environments lack the masking effect of ambient noise, which typically helps to camouflage tinnitus and provide relief for people suffering from the condition.

-Environmental Noise and TinnitusIt's not only quiet environments that can make tinnitus worsen.
-Environmental noise and outdoor noise, including traffic noise and air traffic, can potentially exacerbate tinnitus symptoms.
+Environmental noise and outdoor noise - including traffic noise and air traffic - can potentially exacerbate tinnitus symptoms too.
 Sometimes high levels of noise pollution can increase the risk of developing tinnitus.

-Prolonged exposure to loud noise can also damage the delicate hair cells in the inner ear, leading to hearing loss and the onset of tinnitus.
+Prolonged exposure to loud noise can also damage the delicate hair cells in the inner ear, leading to hearing loss and the onset of tinnitus (image courtesy of Hear4U).

-Additional Symptoms of TinnitusTinnitus can create many uncomfortable symptoms which can be continuous or intermittent, including:
+Besides the ringing or buzzing sound, tinnitus can also create many other uncomfortable symptoms which can be continuous or intermittent, including:

 - Ringing in the ears (or just one ear)